-Taking stock of these findings, we focus on how organizations can overcome institutional distance when it comes to selection of international partners for alliances.
-For this, we will focus only on selection of partners for exploitation, as a strategy which has been clearly linked both theoretically and empirically to negative effects stemming from ID, as opposed to selection for alliances of explorative nature (Rothaermel, 2001; Yang et al., 2014; Krammer, 2018).
+Overall, these studies confirm that MNEs forming international alliances should be mindful of both selection criteria and a priori expectations.
+Moreover, they also point out that the relationship between institutional distance and selection of partners is a rather complex one with many contingencies.
+Taking stock of these findings, we investigate on how firms may overcome institutional distance when it comes to alliance partner selection in an international context.
+We will focus only selection of partners for exploitation as previous studies have both theorized and confirmed empirically clear negative effects of ID for these types of alliances, as opposed to those of explorative nature (Rothaermel, 2001; Yang et al., 2014; Krammer, 2018; Duysters et al., 2020; Zhou et al., 2023).

 Specifically, when it comes to technological alliances for exploitation, there are several reasons for which focal firms will prefer partners from closer or similar institutional environments (i.e., less distant).
-First, larger cognitive and normative distance between prospective partners will involve higher coordination costs because of greater mismatches in terms of operation, management, and technological capabilities (Delerue & Simon, 2009; Gulati & Singh, 1998), all of which will reduce their appeal as an alliance partner.
+First, larger cognitive and normative distance between prospective partners will involve higher coordination costs because of greater mismatches in terms of operation, management, and technological capabilities (Delerue and Simon, 2009; Gulati and Singh, 1998), all of which will reduce their appeal as an alliance partner.
 Second, larger cognitive and normative differences will significantly impede the flow of technological expertise between prospective partners, as this is often embedded into people and organizations (Volkoff, Strong & Elmes, 2007).
-Such differences will lower the appeal and trust regarding technological sharing (Michailova & Hutchings, 2006) therefore reducing the appeal of such an alliance.
-Finally, focal firms will prefer to select partners from countries with similar or better regulatory environments for exploitation alliances to minimize appropriation concerns vis-à-vis imitation or technology leakage (Pisano, 1990) and ensure a smooth flow of technological know-how to their partner (Gans, Hsu & Stern, 2008) by sharing compatible IPR standard and similar absorptive capabilities in the form of supporting national and regional institutions (Krammer, 2009).
+Such differences will lower the appeal and trust regarding technological sharing (Michailova and Hutchings, 2006) therefore reducing the appeal of such an alliance.
+Finally, focal firms will prefer to select partners from countries with similar or better regulatory environments for exploitation alliances to minimize appropriation concerns vis-à-vis imitation or technology leakage (Pisano, 1990) and ensure a smooth flow of technological know-how to their partner (Gans et al., 2008) by sharing compatible IPR standard and similar absorptive capabilities in the form of supporting national and regional institutions (Krammer, 2009).

 Together, these arguments suggest that institutionally distant partners may entail additional costs and resources to bridge these differences, which makes them less appealing for an exploitative technological alliance.
-Subsequently, we incorporate these rationales and examine the potential role of formal and informal ties between the home countries of prospective partners in mitigating these negative effects of institutional distance on partner selection.
+Subsequently, we incorporate these rationales and examine the potential role of formal and informal ties between the home countries of prospective partners in mitigating these negative effects of institutional distance on partner selection for exploitation alliances.

+2.4.
 The moderating effect of informal (colonial) ties between countries

-Informal ties are a result of exogenous events (e.g., geographic proximity, migration, colonization) that result in closer cultural, ethnic, and social relations between individuals and countries (Makino & Tsang, 2010: 546).
-Less employed in management research, informal ties between countries could provide important "omitted insights" in explaining present organizational interactions, particularly in an international context (Makino & Tsang, 2010; Witte et al., 2020).
+Informal ties are a result of exogenous events (e.g., geographic proximity, migration, colonization) that result in closer cultural, ethnic, and social relations between individuals and countries (Makino and Tsang, 2010: 546).
+Less employed in management research, informal ties between countries could provide important "omitted insights" in explaining present organizational interactions, particularly in an international context (Makino and Tsang, 2010; Witte et al., 2020).